martinsbg/simple-grid/README.md

-# Simple Grid - Responsive CSS Grid System
+# Simple Grid - 12-column Responsive Grid System for web designers
-## 12-column grid system for web designers.
 Download the CSS stylesheet and use the appropriate classes.